 The patient who received the new skull suffers from a condition that thickens the bone structure, particularly that of the skull.
 "The condition initially manifests itself in severe headaches," Verweij explains.
 "The thickening of the skull puts the brain under increasing pressure.
 Ultimately, she slowly lost her vision and started to suffer from motor coordination impairment.
 It was only a matter of time before other essential brain functions would have been impaired and she would have died.
 So intensive surgery was inevitable, but until now there was no effective treatment for such patients."
 Verweij performed the operation together with orthodontic surgeon Dr. Marvick Muradin.
 Plastic skull

-, specialized in 3D printing, Verweij used the acquired knowledge and experience to replace an entire skull.
+, specialized in 3D printing technology, Verweij used the acquired knowledge and experience to replace an entire skull.
 Additional applications

 UMC Utrecht is now able to help other patients with such conditions as well.
 This technique can also be used for patients with other bone deformities, to reconstruct skull that have been severely damaged in an accident, or due to tumors.